susantabiswas/DeepEmoji/README.md

 Express your words with the power of Emoji. <br>
 Using a deep **LSTM network** the model associates an english input sentence with an emoji.

-**GLoVe**  was used in the model since the dataset on which it was trained on was very very small.
+**GLoVe**  was used in the model since the dataset on which it was trained on was very very small with only 5 emoji.

 Here is a snapshot.<br>